Staying productive when studying

 Relentless study and revision can make you burn out – here are our tips and tricks to keep on track when learning and revising...

-When this happens, there’s no reason at all to feel like a failure - it’s just your brain asking for a break.
+When this happens, there’s no reason at all to feel like a failure, because it’s just your brain asking for a break.

-In fact, there are plenty of things you can do to stay productive - which includes taking some time out!
+In fact, there are plenty of things you can do to stay productive – including taking a bit of time out!

 - Make a timetable

 - Drink water